What does blindness look like?

 The Foundation’s Sight Simulator

 Many people try to describe blindness.
 Imagine everything in your field of vision becoming dark or blurry, or foggy.
-Picture your own home or an iconic landmark you instantly recognise as being hard to see - a puzzle you’re constantly trying to put together in your mind.
+Imagine your own home, or an iconic landmark you instantly recognize, appearing blurred and incomplete – like a puzzle you’re constantly trying to piece together in your mind.

 But the reality is that there is no real way to comprehend it other than to experience it.

 That’s why we launched our online Sight Simulator.
-Using Google Street View, you can explore the cities and streets and experience what it would be like to experience the world with cataracts, glaucoma, or diabetic retinopathy — three leading causes of blindness.
+Using Google Street View, you can explore the cities and streets while seeing them as they might appear with cataracts, glaucoma, or diabetic retinopathy – three of the leading causes of blindness.

 The Impact of Avoidable Blindness

-There are sobering blindness statistics: For example, globally, avoidable blindness costs the world US$411 billion in lost productivity every year.
-In Australia alone, the annual economic cost of vision loss exceeds A$16 billion.
+The statistics on blindness are sobering; globally, avoidable blindness results in US$411 billion in lost productivity each year.
+In Australia alone, the economic impact of vision loss exceeds A$16 billion annually.

 Eighty-five-year-old Thoung, once housebound and dependent on his wife Mai for care, now enjoys a new lease on life after sight-saving surgery.